 Watch what Thina gets up to in his studio.

-Born in 1993, Thina is a recent graduate of the University of Johannesburg, holds a postgraduate diploma in Education, and teaches at the National School of the Arts.
+Born in 1993, Thina is a graduate of the University of Johannesburg, holds a postgraduate diploma in Education, and teaches at the National School of the Arts.
 Thina is also an art therapist who has worked with children with special needs.
-Thina has exhibited in group shows at Turbine Art Fair in 2015, Constitutional Hill in Jo’burg, and with the Sguzu Press Soweto, and AVA Cape Town.
+He has exhibited in multiple group shows including Turbine Art Fair, Constitution Hill, Sguzu Press Soweto, and AVA Cape Town.
 In 2018, he exhibited at the Stellenbosch Museum, ABSA, Eclectica and InToto, and also completed a residency with First Floor Gallery Harare.
 His first solo took place at Guns & Rain in 2018; he has worked with the gallery since 2015.

 Fantastical, Kinship, Nostalgia

 Abstract, History, Identity

 Provide your details below and we'll be in contact.